iwsfg/node-potrace/README.md

 - **optTolerance** - curve optimization tolerance
   (default: 0.2)
 - **threshold** - threshold below which color is considered black.
-  Should be a number in range 0..255 or `THRESHOLD_AUTO` in which case threshold will be selected automatically using [Algorithm For Multilevel Thresholding](multilevel-thresholding)
+  Should be a number in range 0..255 or `THRESHOLD_AUTO` in which case threshold will be selected automatically using [Algorithm For Multilevel Thresholding][multilevel-thresholding]
   (default: `THRESHOLD_AUTO`)
 - **blackOnWhite** - specifies colors by which side from threshold should be turned into vector shape
   (default: `true`)